 While London is widely recognized as a city that struggles with high pollution levels and toxic emissions, Ella’s exposure was particularly bad.
 She lived on a major road in Lewisham, south of London.
 It was also the road she walked along daily to get to school.
 A U.K. professor argued that this level of consistent exposure to toxic car exhaust contributed to Ella’s severe asthma.

 A New Clean Air Act

 The 2020 ruling drew a direct connection between Ella’s death and the U.K. government’s failure to act and failure to regulate air pollution.
 Experts believe her case set a precedent for future air pollution deaths in the U.K. And, it could potentially influence similar decisions in other countries.
 Ella’s story and the recent ruling have drawn support for a new clean air act in the U.K called Ella’s Law.
 The law would either amend outdated air quality legislation or replace current air laws.
-Updated legislation would include an indoor air quality focus.
+Updated legislation would include a focus on indoor air quality.

 Growing Focus on Air Pollution and Health

 Air pollution and air quality concerns are complex global issues with serious consequences.
 They are also a timely focal point due to the pandemic.
 But what would a greater focus on the relationship between air pollution, air quality and health look like in the form of legislation?
 It’s difficult to assume.
 Indoor air pollution and indoor air quality rules and regulations differ across the globe.
 Some countries focus legislation solely on outdoor air pollution while others hone in on specific pollutants.

 While the proposed Ella’s Law would only apply to the U.K., the risks of poor air quality impact everyone.
 If one country takes serious action to regulate air pollution and/or indoor air quality, other governments could follow suit.
 The potential upcoming legal actions and/or societal advocacy for indoor air quality regulations would have huge HVAC and IAQ industry ramifications.